microsoft/pxt-microbit/docs/device/usb/webusb.md

 # WebUSB

-[WebUSB](https://wicg.github.io/webusb/) is a recent and developing web standard that allows to access @boardname@ directly from a web page.
+[WebUSB](https://wicg.github.io/webusb/) is a recent and developing web standard that allows you to access @boardname@ directly from a web page.
 It allows for a **one-click download** without installing any additional app or software!
 It also lets you receive data into the web page from the @boardname@.

 ## Support